-The attainment of the soul's victory over matter is achieved in this transition in the circle of soul.
-Thus the manifestation of clairvoyance is obedient to this unchanging law which opens the vision as it deepens the consciousness, and which reveals inspiration and spiritual rays of light as human expressions are utilized and degrees of consciousness realized.
-The law of clairvoyance is one of progressive seeing and perceiving according to our diagram, which, if esoterically understood, will become the formula for solving history and civilization.
+The attainment of the soul's victory over matter is achieved by this transition in the circle of soul.
+Thus the expression of clairvoyance follows a purification of the ego from the necessity of experience because of ignorance into the consciousness of spirit and all that such consciousness involves.

+Clairvoyance is progressive.
+According to the diagram, which, if esoterically understood, will become the formula for solving history and civilization, the soul unfolds gradually into the glory within itself.